matteo65/zci65/README.md

 In this case the file was zipped with the maximum compression level and also encrypted with a password (AES-256 algorithm).
 However, it is noted that the level of entropy is slightly lower than the same file encrypted with zci65; in fact the zci65 image is visibly darker.

 ### Statistical analysis of encryption output
-The following tables show the value of Standard Deviation, Chi Square and Coefficient of Variation calculated by analyzing 1,000,000 outputs produced with random keys by the zci65 and salsa20 algorithms.
+The following tables show the values of Standard deviation, Chi square and Coefficient of variation calculated by analyzing 1,000,000 output arrays produced from 1 input array with 1,000,000 random keys by the zci65 and salsa20 algorithms.
-As a benchmark, the same indices were calculated on a sample of 1,000,000 randomly produced outputs.
+As a benchmark, the same indices were calculated on a sample of 1,000,000 random arrays.

 #### 1) Input size: 1,000,000 bytes, all set to 0x00
 |**Index**                                  |**zci65**   |**salsa20**   |**benchmark**  |